OpenDataology/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 The service accounts are:

 * `${KF_NAME}-admin` is used for some admin tasks like configuring the load balancers.
-The principle is that this account is needed to deploy Kubeflow but not needed to actually run jobs.
+The principle is that this account is needed to deploy OpenDataology but not needed to actually run jobs.
 * `${KF_NAME}-user` is intended to be used by training jobs and models to access Google Cloud resources (Cloud Storage, BigQuery, etc.).
 This account has a much smaller